[Study adapted from the video “Let’s Not BREAK Deuteronomy 16“, from the series Establishing the Head of the Year].

 It is that time of year again!
 The aviv barley is ready in the land of Israel.
 Or is it?
 You have this barley searcher over here saying, “yes the aviv barley is ready” and you have this barley search team over here saying, “no it’s not ready yet”.
 And they have different definitions of what aviv barley is, and how much you need, and how to recognize barley.
 You have two other messianic teams with different definitions themselves, but they are siding with the Karaites and not with the messianic sister.
 How can you know what to do?
 Well, if you are like a lot of people you look for someone with a good reputation.
 And you see out there that there is a very well-respected barley search team called Devorah’s Date Tree that bills themselves as the most reliable and respected new moon and aviv barley reports from the land of Israel.
 And you think, well that sounds good, because after all the majority can’t possibly be wrong, can they?
 Oh, yes, they can!
-And in this video, we are going to show you why we will not use Devorah’s Date Tree for the aviv barley, and along the way we are going to talk about why it is so important and how not to break Deuteronomy chapter 16 and verse 9.
+And in this study, we are going to show you why we will not use Devorah’s Date Tree for the aviv barley, and along the way we are going to talk about why it is so important and how not to break Deuteronomy chapter 16 and verse 9.

 What you are going to find is that there are some real differences between the two main witnesses to the barley who live in the land of Israel.
 There are other teams that come in from outside but they both key off these two main witnesses who live in the land of Israel.
 One of them, you might call her a believer in messiah, her name is Becca Biderman, and the other is a Karaite by the name of Devorah Gordon, she runs a Karaite barley search service called Devorah’s Date Tree.
 She emphasizes that she is not a representative for the Karaites, and it is allegedly an interfaith group, however they use the Karaite theology and because of this we need to talk about what is called ‘observer bias’.

 Observer bias is something that we all have, and it is something that we all would like to believe that we do not have.
-But if you have ever fallen in love with someone you know that you become kind of blind to their faults and you only tent to see the things that you want to see and you tend not to see the things that you do not want to see, that’s observer bias.
+But if you have ever fallen in love with someone you know that you become kind of blind to their faults and you only tend to see the things that you want to see and you tend not to see the things that you do not want to see, that’s observer bias.
 Or if you have ever looked for a house or an apartment to rent, you have always looked right past those signs before because there are all kinds of information out there.
 But now that you are looking for a house, now that you are looking for an apartment you see the signs just about everywhere.
 That is what observer bias is.
 Observer bias is defined as when the observer’s beliefs and expectations subconsciously influence their inspection results.
 That means that when you are looking for something different you are going to find something different, if you are looking for something else you are going to find something else.

 I would like to emphasize, we at Nazarene Israel have absolutely no issue whatsoever with Devorah’s Date Tree’s new moon reports, in fact we send them a small amount of money each month to help them with their search.
 It is not the new moons that are at issue.
-However, we have some serious issues with their Aviv Barley Reports for reasons we are going to cover in this video.
-And the primary root of the problem is that, since Devorah Gordon is a Karaite, she follows the Karaite theology which has a completely different definition of what Aviv Barley is.
+However, we have some serious issues with their Aviv Barley Reports for reasons we are going to cover in this study.
+And the primary root of the problem is that, since Devorah Gordon is a Karaite, she follows the Karaite theology which has a completely different definition of what aviv barley is.
 And there is a real problem with that.

 You might think, well the new moon is the new moon, and the barley is the barley so there is no problem there.
 But when we look at Matthew chapter 16 in verse 6, Yeshua warns us.
 He says, “take heed and beware of the leaven, (referring to the false doctrine) of the pharisees and the Sadducees”, and that is referring to our orthodox Jewish brethren and our Karaite Jewish brethren.